kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

     - time-based
     - size-based
     - none
-  - frequency of the updates (if any) respectively to the granularity type:
+  - interval of the updates (if any) respectively to the granularity type:
-    - every N seconds
+    - N seconds
-    - every N amount of data downloaded of the total image size, e.g. 1Gi
+    - N amount of data downloaded of the total image size, e.g. 1Gi
+  - verbosity
+    - summarized - single value, total current download progress against total estimated download size
+    - verbose - summarized plus additionally per layer information of download progress against layer size

 If / when it is possible to reliably determine percentage of the progress in the runtime, percentage-based granularity type can be introduced then.